dahm641/cicd/CICD/readme.md

 - It automates some stages of the SLDC such as building, testing and deploying code.
 - As soon as a developer finishes a piece of code whether that be a new feature or bug fix, they can send it through a pipeline which will not only build their code into the main application, but also test it to ensure it works as expected and works with the rest of the main code.
 - Using automation not only speeds up the process, it minimizes human error and is a standard and consistent process.
-- Continuous integration is a fully automated build and test process to ensure what you have developed will work or not
+- Continuous integration is a fully automated build and test process to ensure what you have developed will work or not and will build it so that you can then release it.
 - Continuous delivery is when new code gets built, tested and is ready to deploy.
-It is delivered to you but you still have to **manually** deploy it.
+It is delivered to you but you still have to **manually** trigger the deployment.
+It will then automatically deploy it for you once you tell it to.
-- Continuous deployment is where the entire process is completed for you automatically.
+- Continuous deployment is where the entire process is completed for you automatically from build to deployment.

 ![img_1.png](Images/img_1.png)